dtinit/data-transfer-project/libraries/README.md

 # Libraries

-This foldr contains shared logic/libraries used by core DTP code.
+This folder contains shared logic/libraries used by core DTP code.

  - **config** contains utilities for configuring DTP via flags and config files.